patataofcourse/tickflow-rs/tickflow-parse/specs/new.md

     - how the runtime will be written and distributed will be described in future versions of the specification, currently Tickscript DOES NOT OFFICIALLY SUPPORT RUNTIMES

 ## What's left?
-- specify a method for runtime and standard library sub creation and distribution
+- Specify a method for runtime and standard library sub creation and distribution
-- should #includeme and #module be one directive? if so, what could be the name?
+- Should `#includeme` and `#module` be one directive? if so, what could be the name?
-    - #module is one possible name, however, that could be confusing, since modules usually involve wrapping in a namespace in programming contexts
+    - `#module` is one possible name, however, that could be confusing, since "module" usually involves being wrapped in a namespace in most programming contexts
-- is "syntactic statements" a good name?
+- Is "syntactic statements" a good name?
-- should #requires be required? probably yes, right?
+- Should `#requires` be required?
+(Leaning towards "yes")
-- describe the #tempo - #endtempo format (will be mostly the same as Tickompiler)
+- Describe the `#tempo` - `#endtempo` format (will be mostly the same as Tickompiler)
-- is the language as defined in this spec too jarring of a change? does it still include some inaccessibility issues for people unexperienced with code?
+- Is the language as defined in this spec too jarring of a change?
+Does it still include some inaccessibility issues for people unexperienced with code?
-- make the spec cleaner, clearer, and more consistent with more formal language specifications
-- convert the spec into some markup format (probably markdown)
-- actually implement the spec!
+- Actually implement the spec!